 A.6.5.1.16.1 Test Purpose and Environment

-The purpose of this test is to verify that the UE supporting support-3MHz-ChannelBW-r18 properly detects the out of sync and in sync for the purpose of monitoring downlink radio link quality of the PCell operating on a 3MHz channel bandwidth.
+The purpose of this test is to verify that the UE supporting support3MHz-ChannelBW-Symmetric-r18 properly detects the out of sync and in sync for the purpose of monitoring downlink radio link quality of the PCell operating on a 3MHz channel bandwidth.
 This test will partly verify the FR1 radio link monitoring requirements in clause 8.1.

 Supported test configurations are specified in Table A.6.5.1.16.1-1.
 General test parameters as specified in Table A.6.5.1.4.1- with config 1 apply to this test, except those specified in Table A.6.5.1.16.1-2.
 Cell specific test parameters as specified in Table A.6.5.1.4.1-3 apply except those specified in Table A.6.5.1.16.1-3.